atlassian/react-beautiful-dnd/README.md

 ### Focus management

-This library does not create any wrapper elements.
+react-natural-drag does not create any wrapper elements.
 This means that it will not impact the usage tab flow of a document.
 For example, if you are wrapping an *anchor* tag then the user will tab to the anchor directly and not an element surrounding the *anchor*.
 Whatever element you wrap will be given a `tab-index` to ensure that users can tab to the element to perform keyboard dragging.

+### Keyboard dragging 🎹

+Traditionally drag and drop interactions have been exclusively a mouse or touch interaction.
+This library supports drag and drop interactions using only a keyboard.
+This enables power users to drive more of our interfaces with a keyboard.
+It also opens drag and drop interactions to those who previously would be unable to use them due to an impediment.

+#### Shortcuts

+Currently the keyboard handling is hard coded.
+This could be changed in the future to become customisable.
+Here is the existing keyboard mapping:

+- **tab `↹`** - standard browser tabbing will navigate through the `Droppable`'s.
+The library does not do anything fancy with `tab` while users are selecting.
+Once a drag has started, `tab` is blocked for the duration of the drag.
+- **spacebar ` `** - lift a focused `Draggable`.
+Also, drop a dragging `Draggable` where the drag was started with a `spacebar`.
+- **Up arrow `↑`** - move a `Draggable` that is dragging up on a vertical list
+- **Down arrow `↓`** - move a `Draggable` that is dragging down on a vertical list
+- **Escape `esc`** - cancel an existing drag - regardless of whether the user is dragging with the keyboard or mouse.

+#### Limitations of keyboard dragging

+There is a currently limitation of keyboard dragging: **the drag will cancel if the user scrolls the window**.
+This could be worked around but for now it is the simpliest initial approach.

 ## Engineering health